dylanjcastillo/stayhomeandlearn.org/README.md

 You can also build the site and deploy it directly to S3.
 For the dev bucket you can run the following command: `python run.py --env dev`.

 If you have your production site and Cloudfront configuration setup, you can run `python run.py --env prod --clear`.
 This will deploy the site and clear the Cloudfront cache, so that your latest changes on your site get reflected through the CDN.

+## What if I want use my own HTML/CSS?

+If you want to use this to build a different site, go to `site_builder/template`, add your HTML/CSS code and assets there.
+Then go to `site_builder.py` and modify the `generate_site` function to adapt it to your needs.
+Build the site when ready.

+For these cases, I'd recommend checking [Jinja2's documentation](https://jinja.palletsprojects.com/en/2.11.x/).

 # How to contribute